Skip to main content

 EventsMPE Blog

-State testing can raise a lot of questions for people new to (or considering) homeschooling.
-We’ve gathered a list of the most frequently asked questions for your convenience:
+State testing and standardized testing can raise a lot of questions for people new to (or considering) homeschooling.
+We’ve gathered a list of frequently asked questions here:

-• Are homeschoolers required to take standardized achievement tests, and if so, which?
+Are homeschoolers required to take standardized achievement tests?
+If so, which?

 The answer varies by state.
 However, Kansas and Missouri do not require state testing for homeschoolers unless they are using a virtual school or other publicly funded school.